pavi2003-eng/Royal-Crest/README.md

 ### 🛒 Key Functionalities
 - **Booking Table**: Users can reserve a table for dining.
 On submission, a toast message confirms the action.
 - **Buy Now**: Enables users to purchase exclusive offers or packages.
 Clicking the "Buy Now" button triggers a toast message confirming the action.
+- **Contact Form with Validation**: The contact form includes JavaScript validation to ensure that users provide valid input (e.g., name, email, mobile number and location) before submitting the form.

 ### 🖥️ Responsive Design
 - Fully responsive across all devices, ensuring an optimal user experience on desktops, tablets and smartphones.